squid-cache/squid-cache.github.io/KnowledgeBase/CentOS.rst

 "Crypt::X509" which is a perl module that is not in the basic repos of centos.

-In order to install it use cpan.
+In order to install it use cpan or EPEL repositories.
 {{{
 # cpan
 > install Crypt::X509
 }}}
-The above is not included in squid RPM but might be in other repos which I do not support.

-'''troubleshooting SSL''': first install the libs the see what happens.
+'''troubleshooting SSL''': first install the libs then see what happens.
 == Compiling ==

 {{{